(See also Overview of Personality Disorders.)

 Willingness to go to great lengths (eg, do unpleasant tasks) to obtain support from others

-Feelings of discomfort or helplessness when they are alone because they fear they cannot take of themselves
+Feelings of discomfort or helplessness when they are alone because they fear they cannot take care of themselves

 An urgent need to establish a new relationship with someone who will provide care and support when a close relationship ends